abhijit-buet/abhijit-buet.github.io/_pages/about.md

   - /about.html
 ---

 Hi, I am Abhijit.
-I am actually from Bangladesh.
+I am a Ph.D. candidate at Purdue University, advised by Dr. Jing Gao.
+My research is focused on developing Deep Learning algorithms for Cross-lingual Understanding, Natural Language Processing, Data Mining and closely aligned fields.

 I have completed my masters of science (MSc) in Electrical Engineering from the University of Texas Rio Grande Valley.
-Previously, I earned a bachelor of science (BSc) in Electrical Engineering from Bangladesh University of Engineering and Technology (BUET).Currently, I am looking for a Ph.D. position.
+Previously, I earned a bachelor of science (BSc) in Electrical Engineering from Bangladesh University of Engineering and Technology (BUET).

-My research interests lie broadly in the fields of computer vision and deep learning and their applications, e.g., Bioimaging, MRI reconstruction, Affect Recognition, Deep Generative Models, and Human-Computer Interaction.

 Education
 ======
+* Purdue University, 2022-2026\
+    Ph.D. in Computer Engineering

 * University of Texas Rio Grande Valley, 2019-2021\
     M.Sc in Electrical Engineering